7 Stages of Trauma Bonding in a Relationship and How to Deal

 5. You think things will change

-Finally, if you remain in a relationship where you aren’t safe or respected but are convinced things will improve, you’re probably experiencing a trauma bond.
+If you remain in a relationship where you aren’t safe or respected but are convinced things will improve, you’re probably experiencing a trauma bond.
 Promises of change are a part of the 7 stages of trauma bonding.

 This means that you’ll convince yourself that your partner will change if you love them harder or do a better job of being a good partner.